• Skip to primary navigation

 Fudgy Beet Gluten Free Brownies

-These fudgy gluten free brownies and not only chocolatey, easy, and delicious, but are loaded with a secret healthy ingredient: beets!
-Healthy, simple to make, and perfect healthy treat to feed your sweet tooth.
-And they are vegan too boot!
+These Fudgy Gluten Free Brownies are not only chocolatey, easy, and delicious, but are loaded with a secret healthy ingredient: beets!
+Simple to make and a perfect healthy treat to feed your sweet tooth.
+And they are vegan to boot!

 View Recipe